 Wright had the right idea about aging for sure!

 Research has proven that remaining positive about the aging process can increase a person’s will to live, making them more resilient to illness and proactive about health.
-Folks with a positive outlook are also likely to experience less stress, reducing their likelihood of developing chronic diseases.
+Folks with a positive outlook on aging are also likely to experience less stress, reducing their likelihood of developing chronic diseases.

 A purposeful and positive life will motivate you beyond retiring.